MahalakshmiGovindaraj-22/OIBSIP_Python_Task2/README.md

-# Random Password Generator (Tkinter)
+## Objective

-A GUI-based random password generator built using Python and Tkinter.
+To build a random password generator using Python and Tkinter.

-## Features
+## Steps Performed
+- Designed a GUI using Tkinter
-- Custom password length
+- Took user inputs for password length and character types
-- Letters, numbers, and symbols selection
+- Implemented random password generation logic
-- Password strength indicator
+- Added password strength indicator and reset option
-- Reset option
-- Clipboard copy feature
+- Integrated clipboard copy feature

-## How to Run
-1. Install Python (3.x)
-2. Download or clone this repository
-3. Open the folder in VS Code
-4. Run:
-   python password_generator.py

-## Technologies Used
+## Tools Used
 - Python
 - Tkinter
+- VS Code
+- GitHub

+## Outcome
+A user-friendly GUI application that generates secure random passwords based on user preferences.